Feather Symbolism by Bird and Color, Feather Magic and More

 Magical Arrangements: place your favorite feathers between your favorite crystals and stones in a small clear vase and put somewhere special in your home.
 This keeps the spiritual powers of the feather flowing throughout your sacred space.
 Plus you can admire their beauty any time!

 Adornments: you can adorn yourself with feathers or you can use feathers to adorn your spiritual tools.
-Just as the Natives did, you can use feathers to decorate wands, rattles, drums, staffs, altar cloths, and more!
+Just as our ancestors did, you can use feathers to decorate wands, rattles, drums, staffs, altar cloths, and more!

-In addition to the type of feather, what kind of bird it came from, and how to do feather magic, research if the bird is connected to a god or goddess.
+In addition to the type of feather, what kind of bird it came from, and casting feather magic, research if the bird is connected to a god or goddess.
 For instance, the seagull is connected to the Celtic sea god Manannan Mac Lir.
 The Ibis is connected to Thoth, the Egyptian God of Writing.
 The vulture is connected to the Egyptian Goddess Nekhbet.
 The Morrigan, an Irish Triple Goddess, is connected to the crow.
 And the list goes on.
 It’s highly likely if you continue receiving the same feather from the same kind of bird that it might be a god or goddess calling to you.